 3. Graz, Austria

 You are also in the best location to visit the Styrian wine region where you can visit traditional ‘buschenschank’ wine taverns who offer hearty meals alongside your wine.
+The countryside around Graz also offers beautiful walks, lakes and cycle routes.

-Best Romantic Spot in Graz
+Romantic destinations: Best romantic spot in Graz

 On top is a series of exquisite gardens, the clock tower, another pretty pagoda and you can get a lovely meal with the best city views!